Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 Canada grading scale

 In Canada, grading scales are essential tools used to assess and quantify the academic performance of students.
-These scales provide a standardised way of measuring a student's achievements, helping universities, colleges, and other educational institutions make informed decisions about admissions, scholarships, and academic progress.
+These scales help universities, colleges, and other educational institutions make informed decisions about admissions, scholarships, and academic progress.

 Grading system in Canada: Two common grading scales used in Canada are,